Riebart/litt/README.md

 - `-e`/`--end`
 - `--dryrun`

 `--start` and `--end` take any absolute or relative time or date specification, and their values are parsed by the _dateparser_ Python module.
 If no timezone is given, then the local timezone is assumed.
+At least one of `--start` and `--end` must be specified, and if only one is provided then the other is assumed to be the time the command is invoked.
+It is an error for the value of `--end` to precede (or equal) the value of `--start`.

 `--dryrun` is provided to allow you to see the dates and times that are being parsed from your provided date specifications without committing to record to the ledger.

 Note that `--id` has the same interpretation here as it does in `tt stop`.

+Since `tt interrupted` and `tt resume` are only used with stopwatch time tracking, there is no way to insert interruptions to a block of time added with `tt track`.
+See the note about [Mutating History](#mutating-history) for suggestions on how you might go about adding interruptions to these blocks of time manually.

 ## Aliases